purnesh42H/JavaScriptDevKit/README.md

 # Set up dev kit

-- Clone the repository to your machine
+- Clone the repository to your machine with the name of your choice
-- Open the terminal and change to the directory
+- Open the terminal and change to the required directory
+- Remove git tracking "rm -rf .git"
 - npm install

 # Start the demo app